-You can find extensive information about tests, certification, etc., on the College of Education's site for students.
-The English Majors Forum on D2L also has links to the Praxis website, PAPA/Praxis review sessions at LARC, and announcements about the Test of Writing Competency, portfolio requirements, etc.
+You can find extensive information about tests, certification, etc., on the College of Education's site for students and on the English Majors Forum on D2L.

 Policy for Formal Admission (F.A.T.E.) to the B.S.Ed. program